ayeshaakram88/Vehicle-Damage-Detection/README.md

 # Vehicle Damage Detection Classification

 This repository contains a deep learning model for classifying vehicle damage into three categories: **minor**, **moderate**, and **severe**.
 The model is trained using the **InceptionV3** architecture, which is pre-trained on ImageNet, and fine-tuned for vehicle damage classification.
-The goal is to predict the severity of vehicle damage based on an input image and provide an estimated repair cost for each category.
+The goal is to predict the severity of vehicle damage based on an input image and later it was updated to provide an estimated repair cost for each category.

 ## Table of Contents